MemeLens: Multilingual Multitask VLMs for Memes: Dataset-Level Comparison with SOTA

 \section{Dataset-Level Comparison with SOTA}

-In this section we discuss dataset-level results for \textsc{\textbf{MemeLens}} and a comparison with previously reported state-of-the-art (SOTA) performance.
-The purpose of this analysis is to examine how a single unified multilingual and multitask model performs across heterogeneous meme benchmarks, rather than to establish new dataset-specific SOTA.

-As meme datasets differ substantially in task formulation, label space, and evaluation protocol, we group datasets according to their official evaluation metric, including Accuracy, Macro-$F_1$, and $F_1$ on the positive class ($F_1$-POS).
-For each dataset, we report the performance of \textsc{\textbf{MemeLens}} under the dataset’s official metric and compare it to the corresponding SOTA value reported in prior work.
+As meme datasets vary substantially in task formulation, label spaces, and evaluation protocols, we group them by their official evaluation metrics, including Accuracy, Macro-$F_1$, and positive-class $F_1$ ($F_1$-POS), ensuring fair and consistent comparison across diverse experimental settings and benchmarks.
+This analysis assesses how a single unified multilingual, multitask model performs across heterogeneous meme benchmarks, rather than aiming to establish new dataset-specific state of the art.
+For each dataset, we report the performance of \textsc{\textbf{MemeLens}} under the official metric and compare it with the corresponding SOTA results from prior work.

-To ensure fair comparison, we exclude datasets for which prior work does not clearly specify the $F_1$ variant used (e.g., Macro-$F_1$ versus Weighted-$F_1$).
-In addition, our unified training and evaluation pipeline filters out samples that do not contain textual content within the image, following a consistent text-over-image meme definition.
-As a result, some dataset-level comparisons may not be strictly equivalent to prior results reported on unfiltered data.
-We therefore treat these comparisons as indicative rather than definitive.
+To ensure fair comparison, we exclude datasets for which prior work does not clearly specify the $F_1$ variant used (e.g., Macro-$F_1$ vs.\ Weighted-$F_1$).
+Moreover, our unified training and evaluation pipeline filters out samples that do not contain textual content within the image, following a consistent text-over-image meme definition applied uniformly across all datasets.
+As a result, some dataset-level comparisons may not be strictly equivalent to prior results reported on unfiltered data or under differing preprocessing and experimental setups.
+We therefore treat these comparisons as indicative rather than definitive, emphasizing relative trends and cross-dataset consistency rather than absolute performance differences, and interpret results with caution given these methodological differences.